 I remember back to September 2001, where starting with the night of the 11th, churches all across the country had prayer meetings focused on the tragic events of that day.
 People—including believers—were shaken out of their comfort zones.
 They did not know how to respond, other than to pray.
 They were motivated enough to pray, that they forgot about their usually more important activities, and they forgot about their discomfort at praying with others.

 Church prayer meetings were packed . . . for a week or two.
 Then we found our resolve as a nation, set on a path or action and prayer (at least for the many) went by the wayside.
 Motivation was the key factor here.

-Jump forward to this past May and the National Day of Prayer.
-Our statistics indicate that this NDP easily had the most participation in its history this National Day of Prayer.
-And while we did more marketing than ever before to raise awareness, and that certainly helped, I would contend that a key factor was motivation.
+Jump forward to last May and the National Day of Prayer.
+Statistics indicate that this past NDP easily had the most participation in its history.
+And while the NDP did more marketing than ever before to raise awareness, and that certainly helped, I would contend that a key factor was motivation.

 No one has to look farther than social media, the news, or out their front door to realize that America is in trouble.
 Desperation is a motivator, and on this last day of prayer, people were motivated to pray!

 Keep Fueling the Motivated